 - The names and birth dates of your minor children

 - The separate property and joint assets owned by the parties

 The summons is another California divorce form of application that is required at the beginning of the process.
 The summons states that, until your divorce becomes final or you withdraw the petition, your spouse may not alienate marital assets or transport your minor children outside the state, or violating the residency requirement.

 Alienating marital assets include selling them, discarding them, giving them away, or transferring their title to someone else’s name without declarations of disclosure.

 If you have minor children, you must also file a Declaration Under Uniform Child Custody Jurisdiction and Enforcement Act (Form FL-105) attached to Form FL-100 and Form FL-110.
 Serving your spouse with papers means handing the papers to your spouse in person or taking some other action to make sure your spouse can see them before a divorce decree is tabled.
 If you cannot locate your spouse, there are alternatives to serving your spouse with papers.

 What Happens Next After You Serve Your Spouse with Papers?

-Preparing Your Divorce Paperwork Does Not Have to Put a Big Dent in Your Finances
+Preparing Your California Divorce Forms and Paperwork Does Not Have to Put a Big Dent in Your Finances